 To overcome this, Nazir proposes a National Consultation Council (NCC), an above-all body that draws from a broad spectrum of people, whose responsibility is to recalibrate our sociopolitical agreement so that we can rebuild and realign our institutions, politics and socioeconomic strategies.
 Nazir is acutely aware that racial politics is a big part of the problem.
 Therefore NCC is made in the spirit of reflecting Malaysia as a moderate and multiracial country; it aims to ensure that our electoral constituencies to be either sufficiently multiracial or diverse in order to mitigate racist politics and safeguard the rights of the minority and at the same time, still protecting the rights and positions of the Malays and Islam.

 As a double beneficiary of NEP, it’s commendable that Nazir gave it a critical look and proposed changes.
 But I am less sanguine about the chances of his success.
 The woes of Malaysia today are not just about the racial politics and the racist politicians.
 The real problem lies in the mindset of the people, for which the politicians are just the symptoms.
 For too long, our education system is working to magnify the contributions of only one race in nation building at the expense of others.
-For too long, our textbooks emphasize the role of only one religion in the whole course of human civilization; the contributions of other civilizations are ignored or just plainly usurped ( Do you even know that there is a Persian civilization which lived alongside with Islamic Civilization at least for a while?
-And many of the Islamic scientific contributions are actually Persians in nature?
+For too long, our textbooks emphasize the role of only one religion in the whole course of human civilization; the contributions of other civilizations are ignored or just plainly usurped ( Do you even know that there is a Persian civilization which predated and lived alongside with Islamic Civilization at least for a while?
+And most of the Islamic scientific contributions are actually Persians in nature?
 And once the Islamic Civilization tighten its grip on the society, the Islamic science that the Islamophilic so loved to brag about also gradually died out?
 No?
 So much for our well-rounded education)

 And who is the hand behind the education system?
 It’s the bureaucracy, or the “deep state”, a term loosely referred to the civil servants who are involved in policy making.
 Politicians come and go, but bureaucracy endures.
 Yes politicians do decide, but their decision is based on the recommendations proposed by the bureaucracy, who have their own agenda.
 The hands of the politicians are pretty tied, especially when it comes to reform.
 Even if PH does manage to serve on its full term, I doubt they can do much to reform the bureaucracy and the ideology behind it.
 You have to change the mindset of those people who have been brainwashed by our skewed education system for decades.
-And not only that, you have to change them all because they are working as a group, and they resist your reformed effort either subtly or openly.
+And not only that, you have to change them all at once because they are working as a group, and they resist your reformed effort either subtly or openly.
 The deep state is like a multiheaded hydras which regenerate the cutoff head immediately.
 Can you do that without being labeled as anti-Malay and/or anti-Islam?
 And how can you even do that successfully?

 I can see the well intention of Nazir the son, and I wish him all the best in reforming the country, but frankly speaking, I am not optimistic.